yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 competition.
 There are thousands of "Java7 programmers" on the market &mdash;
 we can easily choose whoever we need.
 But there are not so many "Hadoop programmers" or "XSLT designers".

+{% quote We end up paying more to narrow-skilled specialists because we have no choice %}

 If you focus on some specific area and become an expert there, your chances of finding a job are lower, but the payout will be bigger.